 Our mission is to unite highly trained conservation detection dog teams with researchers to collect scientific data.
 We aim to provide mentorship, education, and foster collaboration among scientists, novice handlers, and local communities.

-Our core values are collaboration, LIMA-based interactions, and enthusiasm for sharing knowledge about conservation detection dogs.
+Our core values are collaboration, Humane Hierarchy-based training, and enthusiasm for sharing knowledge about the conservation detection dog methodology.

 We pride ourselves on creative solutions for challenging projects, top-notch dog welfare, and safety in the field.